hribab/gpt-console/README.md

 ## Roadmap

 We are constantly working to improve ChatGPT Console and make it more useful for developers.
-Some of the upcoming features we're working on include:
+Some of the upcoming features we're working :

 - Creating a long-running autonomous agent that can perform complex tasks

+## Contribute

+- Clone and create a PR